 Acidic producing foods are meat, poultry, fish, dairy, eggs, grains and alcohol – so avoid these especially when you feel the first signs of an infection.

 Ruth Pretty is a Nutrition Therapist, with her own private practice.
 She writes recipes and articles, gives talks and is a guest speaker on Hereford and Worcester radio.

 Article written by Ruth Pretty - Droitwich

-Ruth Pretty is a highly qualified and experienced Nutrition Therapist, having trained with the prestigious College for Optimum Nutrition in London.
+Ruth Pretty is a highly qualified and experienced Nutrition Therapist, having trained with the prestigious College for Optimum Nutrition in London and is also a trained practitioner for Metabolic Balance weight management.
 She has extensive experience as a Reflexologist and Aromatherapist and opened her Holistic Clinic in 1992.
-Ruth's positive and passionate attitude along with her knowledge enable her to connect in... [read more]
+Ruth's positive and... [read more]